NikoDyring/tldr-dungeon-bot/.github/pull_request_template.md

 Fixes # (issue)

 ## ⚙️ Type of change
-Please delete options that are not relevant.
+Please checkmark options that are relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)